jrieken/generator-code/generators/templates/projects/expressJS/vscodequickstart.md

 This example illustrates:
 - **Great IntelliSense**: [TypeScript definition files](https://github.com/borisyankov/DefinitelyTyped) provide IntelliSense for Node, Express, Mocha, and Gulp.
 Use [tsd](http://definitelytyped.org/tsd/) to install additional typings.

 - **Iterative Development**: Use [BrowserSync](http://www.browsersync.io/) and [NodeMon](http://nodemon.io/) to automatically recycle your client and server while developing in Visual Studio Code.
-Run the `browser-sync` gulp task from the Terminal.
+Run `gulp browser-sync` from the Terminal.

 - **Test**: [Mocha](http://mochajs.org/) is a popular test framework for Node applications.
 Press `Ctrl+Shift+T` (Windows, Linux) or `Cmd+Shift+T` (OS X) to run the tests.